lart-bangor/research-assistant/docs/source/users/installation.rst

       Figure 4 - User account control screen

-6. Read and accept the licence agreement [INSERT LINK].
+5. Read and accept the licence agreement.

    You must accept the agreement before installation can begin.

    .. figure:: figures/figure5.png
       :width: 400